rickstaa/stable-learning-control/docs/source/control/running.rst

 .. option:: --hid, --ac_kwargs:hidden_sizes

     *list of ints*.
-Sets the sizes of the hidden layers in the neural networks (policies and value functions).
+Sets the sizes of the hidden layers in the neural networks of both the actor and critic.

+.. option:: --hid, --ac_kwargs:hidden_sizes:actor

+    *list of ints*.
+Sets the sizes of the hidden layers in the neural networks of the actor.

+.. option:: --hid, --ac_kwargs:hidden_sizes:critic

+    *list of ints*.
+Sets the sizes of the hidden layers in the neural networks of the critic.

 .. option:: --act, --ac_kwargs:activation

     *tf op*.
 The activation function for the neural networks in the actor and critic.

+.. option:: --act, --ac_kwargs:output_activation

+    *tf op*.
+The activation function for the neural networks in the actor and critic.

+.. option:: --act_a, --ac_kwargs:activation:actor

+    *tf op*.
+The activation function for the neural networks in the actor.

+.. option:: --act_c, --ac_kwargs:activation:critic

+    *tf op*.
+The activation function for the neural networks in the critic.

+.. option:: --act_out_a, --ac_kwargs:output_activation:actor

+    *tf op*.
+The activation function for the output activation function of the actor.

+.. option:: --act_out_c, --ac_kwargs:output_activation:critic

+    *tf op*.
+The activation function for the output activation function of the critic.

-These flags are valid for all current Spinning Up algorithms.
+These flags are valid for all current Machine Learning Control algorithms.

 Config Flags
 ^^^^^^^^^^^^

-These flags are not hyperparameters of any algorithm, but change the experimental configuration in some way.
+These flags are not hyperparameters of any algorithm but change the experimental configuration in some way.

 .. option:: --cpu, --num_cpu

     *int*.
 If this flag is set, the experiment is launched with this many processes, one per cpu, connected by MPI.
 Some algorithms are amenable to this sort of parallelization but not all.
     An error will be raised if you try setting ``num_cpu`` > 1 for an incompatible algorithm.
 You can also set ``--num_cpu auto``, which will automatically use as many CPUs as are available on the machine.

 .. option:: --exp_name